 Winter sleeping bags are designed to keep you warm and comfy in sub-freezing temperatures.
 Heavier than 3-season bags, the extra bulk is absolutely worth it when the thermometer drops.
 The 0F/-18C rating is a kind of benchmark temperature rating for a winter sleeping bag.
 However, we all know that winter doesn’t stop getting cold when the thermometer hits zero.
 Winter bags also come in sub-zero temperature ratings, like the Polar Ranger, for the coldest places on earth.

 Here is our line of winter sleeping bags:

 Understanding Temperature Ratings

 The most obvious difference between a 3-season sleeping bag and a winter bag is the temperature rating.
 Sleeping bags are rated according to the EN/ISO Standards.
 The EN 13537 Standard was introduced in 2005 and the ISO Standard came along in 2017.
 Understanding these ratings allows consumers to make direct comparisons of standardized sleeping bag temperature ratings across models and brands.

 We present these ranges—in addition to the numeric rating—to account for the individual differences between sleepers.
 With a range, our customers can make a more informed decision on which bag is right for them.
 If you’re a warm sleeper, perhaps you can comfortably use a 3-season sleeping bag for late fall adventures when the weather is threatening winter conditions.
 If you’re a cold sleeper, you may want to consider bumping up to a winter sleeping bag for added warmth in the same situation.

 Key Feature Differences

 Why would you carry a 3-season sleeping bag if you might encounter wintry weather?
 Why not err on the side of caution and ensure you are warm with a winter bag?
 The most significant determining factors are the differences in weight and packability.

 Weight & Packability

 Insulation & Warmth

-What accounts for the difference in weight and packability between a 3-season sleeping bag and winter bag?
+What accounts for the difference in weight and packability between a 3-season sleeping bag and a winter bag?
 The primary factor is the amount of insulation in the bag.
 Simply put, more insulation means more warmth.